 Don’t forget that one provision to being able to hang up paintings is having to fill in any nail holes left behind when you leave the property.
 It’s less work than repainting a wall again at least.

 Make a bold statement.
-The photos and art you choose allows you to express yourself.
+The photos and art you choose allow you to express yourself.

 - Can Be Changed Easily